Homesteading Family Logo

 Fruit cobbler in a serving dish with spoon.

-There are many reasons why I love this recipe, besides the fact that I can whip it up ahead of time and have it ready and waiting for me any night of the week.
+I love this recipe for many reasons besides that I can whip it up and have it ready and waiting for me any night of the week.

-I love that you can pair it with any fruit you have on hand and it’s equally delicious.
-Whether it’s fresh fruit just picked from the garden, frozen fruit, freeze-dried fruit, or even canned fruit (like canned cherries), this recipe is equally as delicious every time.
+I also love that this cobbler recipe mix can be used with any fruit you have on hand.
+Whether it’s fresh rhubarb you just picked from the garden, frozen peaches, freeze-dried berriescanned cherries, apple pie filling (or a combination of fruits!), this recipe is equally delicious every time.

-Not only that, but I can get dessert in the oven in about as long as it takes my oven to preheat, and have dessert just 30 minutes later!
+Not only that but just like my homemade brownie mix and cookie mix in a jar, I can have dessert in the oven in about as long as it takes my oven to preheat and be enjoying it just 30 minutes later!
 So if we have unexpected or last-minute company stop by, I can still spread some love with a home-cooked dessert.

-Dollop some ice cream or homemade whipped cream on top (or even a drizzle of heavy cream) and you’ll be in cobbler heaven!
+Top with some homemade ice cream or whipped cream (or even just a drizzle of heavy cream), and you’ll be in cobbler heaven!

 Bowls with ingredients to make cobbler topping.